EmaSuriano/gatsby-starter-linkedin-resume/README.md

 - [Web version][url]
 - [PDF version][url-pdf]

+## Why is this project archived?

+I started this project to fix the problem to always keep aligned your LinkedIn and CV in one place, and I was quite happy with the result.
+But in the last release of [Standard Resume](https://standardresume.co/), they made quite a lot of features that it will take me more time to mantain and keep up with this.

+With that being said, I decided to not maintain this project anymore by archiving it.
+You can still use the `theme` and take care of all the dependencies bump conflicts.
+Thanks for understanding!

 ## What does it include? 📦

 - Static hosting of your resume in `html` and `pdf` version powered with [Gatsby][gatbsy].